Attorney Disbarred: Will a Legal Malpractice Lawsuit Follow?

 - You are required to show that you suffered financial loss due to the lawyer’s breach.
 For instance, if a personal injury attorney failed to file a lawsuit within the statute of limitations and you were barred from pursuing compensation, you experienced financial loss.
 You may be able to recover the amount that you may have obtained if your claim was properly filed.

-Trust a Skilled Attorney with Your Legal Malpractice Case
+Trust a Skilled Attorney With Your Connecticut Legal Malpractice Case

-Please contact the law firm of StangerLaw LLC right away if you believe you suffered losses due to attorney misconduct.
+Please get in touch with our team at StangerLaw LLC right away if you believe you suffered losses due to attorney misconduct.
 Our legal malpractice lawyers have extensive experience assisting clients in West Hartford, CT, Hartford County, and throughout Connecticut, and we can help you, too.